-An excellent pair of late 19th century solid sterling silver candlesticks in neoclassical Corinthian style, made by silversmith James Dixon & Sons, Sheffield.
+An excellent pair of late 19th century solid sterling silver candlesticks in neoclassical Corinthian style, made by silversmith James Dixon & Sons, Sheffield and of superb quality.

-Each candlestick retains its original crisp hallmarked detachable push fit sconce, with matching identifying symbols struck to the sconce and inner liner of the capital.
+Each candlestick retains its original crisp hallmarked detachable push fit sconce, with matching identifying symbols struck to the sconce and inner liner of the capital of the main candlestick.

 Full sterling English hallmarks on each base with only some rubbing to the upper left edge on one of the maker's stamps.